microsoft/sarif-tutorials/docs/1-Introduction.md

 SARIF, the Static Analysis Results Interchange Format, is a standard, JSON-based format for the output of
 <a href="5.2-Glossary.md#static-analysis-tool">_static analysis tools_</a>.
-It is an approved [OASIS](https://www.oasis-open.org/) [Committee Specification](https://www.oasis-open.org/news/announcements/static-analysis-results-interchange-format-sarif-v2-1-0-from-the-sarif-tc-is-an-a),<sup><a href="#note-1">1</a></sup>
+It has been [approved](https://www.oasis-open.org/news/announcements/static-analysis-results-interchange-format-sarif-v2-1-0-is-approved-as-an-oasis-s) as an [OASIS](https://www.oasis-open.org/) standard.
-and is on the way to becoming a full OASIS specification.

 SARIF is a rich format intended to meet the needs of sophisticated tools, while still being practical for use by simpler tools.